yunzhe-zhou/markov_test/README.md

   - `Data_Ohio.csv` is the Diabetes data.
 - `result/`: This folder where the output results should be put.
   - `result.ipynb` is the jupyter notebook to output the results.
+- `command.ls` contains all the python commands to replicate the results in the paper.
+You can also customize the config of hyperparameters by yourself.